 The NEP, a consortium comprising ABC News, CBS News, CNN and NBC News, works with Edison Research to provide accurate and timely nationwide vote tabulation, exit polls, election projections and delegate estimates.
 The NEP is the only organization to supply national and state exit polls in the U.S., and they are the only source of projections and comprehensive analysis that includes the opinions of actual voters as they leave their early voter and election day polling places.

-“Our partnership with Reuters means that our race projections are being seen by billions more people around the world.
+“Our partnership with Reuters means that our race projections are being seen by millions more people around the world.
 Edison’s philosophy towards declaring election winners focuses on accuracy, not speed.
 Above all, we want to be correct.
 Our data’s integrity and reputation are our top priority,” explained Rob Farbman, Executive Vice President, Edison Research.
 “With the U.S. elections being such a big story internationally, Reuters is the perfect partner to expand our reach beyond the U.S. In 2020 Reuters did just that, with new subscribers across the world.”,”

 Here, Farbman offers insight into Edison’s research methodology and why election data is so important: